bigfix/developer.bigfix.com/site/reference/types/filesystem-object.md

 # modification time of &lt;filesystem object&gt; : time

 The date and time of latest modification of the file.
-This corresponds to what is shown in the &amp;quot;Get Info&amp;quot; box.Example: name of object &amp;quot;iChat.app&amp;quot; of applications folder - Returns iChat.app.
+This corresponds to what is shown in the "Get Info" box.Example: name of object "iChat.app" of applications folder - Returns iChat.app.

 # name of &lt;filesystem object&gt; : string